Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

-Note that attackers need to mimic the loss rate of the honest prover, so the rate of $\perp$ responses must be $1-\eta_V\eta_P$, with $\eta_V\eta_P$ being the total transmission between the verifiers and the prover (including his equipment).
+Note that attackers need to mimic the loss rate of the honest prover, so the rate of $\perp$ responses must be $1-\eta$:

-\begin{definition} \emph{(State-independent protocol)}.
-We say that a QPV protocol $\mathsf P$ is \emph{state-independent} if the protocol remains secure independently of the state $\sigma$ that the attackers pre-share at the start of the protocol\,\footnote{As long as this state does not allow for a perfect attack, for example due to sufficiently large pre-shared entanglement, of course.
-In the regime where security can be shown, it is independent of the adversarial input state.}. \end{definition}
+For our security proof, we limit our attention to protocols that are still secure if the quantum information travels slower than the speed of light.
+This motivates the following definition: \begin{definition} \emph{(State-independent protocol)}.
+We say that a QPV protocol $\mathsf P$ is \emph{state-independent} if the protocol remains secure independently of the state $\sigma$ that the attackers pre-share at the start of the protocol. \end{definition}

-\QPVBBf~is a state-independent protocol, since it remains secure for any $\sigma$ whose dimension is linearly bounded (in $n$) \cite{bluhm2022single}.
+\QPVBBf~is a state-independent protocol, since it remains secure for any starting state $\sigma$ whose number of qubits is linearly bounded (in $n$) \cite{bluhm2022single}.